 Pulling off a safe and successful in-person event right now is possible, but it requires a lot of planning, as well as active communication with attendees and ongoing collaboration with vendors.

 Destination Concepts, a destination management company headquartered in California, hosted nearly 20 in-person events throughout the country last year and is in the process of planning more than 40 for 2021.
 "There are a lot of people who are saying they'll wait until Q3 or 2022, but we do still have a fair amount that are willing to move forward," said CEO Brynne Frost.
 "We've shown them how to do it safely and get people back to being comfortable."

 Following are details on face-to-face events that have taken place over the past few months, helping to establish protocols for in-person meetings as the pandemic continues to affect business and daily life.
 Recent additions to the list

-include gatherings in North Carolina, South Carolina and Florida.
+include gatherings in Arizona and New York.

 The Orange County Convention Center in Orlando was one of the first in the nation to become GBAC Star certified in coronavirus cleaning and prevention, and has hosted more than 50 events since March 2020.
 Among the most recent was a fashion event, which combined three trade shows that were relocated from Las Vegas and held simultaneously at the OCCC on Feb.
 9-11.

 Together, the WWIN Orlando Showcase, Magic Pop-Up Orlando and Offprice Orlando Market attracted thousands of attendees over the course of three days.
 The event was organized in accordance with guidelines from the Centers for Disease Control and Prevention.